JOJOexchange/smart-contract-EVM/README.md

 ## Insurance
 For each liquidation, an insurance fee is charged.
 When there is a bad debt, it will be covered by insurance fund.
-If the insurance account is not sufficient to cover the bad debt, the insurnace fund will stay negative until it is paid off.
+If the insurance account is not sufficient to cover the bad debt, the insurance fund will stay negative until it is paid off.